arnobase/lucky-ui-1-fork/wiki/doc.md

 Lotto is a free lottery in which participants choose 4 numbers between 1 and 50 and if their numbers match with the winning numbers, they win the jackpot.

-The initial jackpot will consist of 4M $PINK + 2000 ASTR and will increase regularly.
+The initial jackpot will consist of 4 millions $PINK + 2000 $ASTR and will increase regularly.

 There will be a draw every week until we have a winner.